Small-Python-Projects/mathematical-operations/README.md

 # mathematical-operations
 A series of small projects that conduct simple mathematical operations.
 These were written when I first began using and experimenting with Python.
+As can be seen, my coding etiquette improves over time (although the files are not arranged in chronological order).
+Error handling can be seen in circle_area_calculation and square_root_calculation.
+Each file's function is exactly as described in it's title.